Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Related Works

 \section{Related Works}

-Federated Learning \cite{mcmahan2017fl} focuses on many clients collaboratively training a ML model under the coordination of a central server while keeping the local training data private at each user.
-It has been extensively studied in recent years in the machine learning and artificial intelligence community, which aims to address various questions around improving machine learning efficiency and effectiveness \cite{stich2018local,wang2018cooperative,haddadpour2019local,li2019convergence}, preserving the privacy of user data \cite{bhowmick2018protection,niu2019secure}, robustness to attacks and failures \cite{xie2019practical}, and ensuring fairness and addressing sources of bias \cite{bonawitz2019towards,li2019fair}.

-Among the various challenges associated with FL, improving the communication efficiency has attracted a lot of interest \cite{kairouz2019advances,li2020federated}.
-One of the representative approaches for reducing the communication rounds is \textsc{FedAvg} \cite{mcmahan2017fl}, which allows periodic model aggregation and local model updates and thus enables flexible communication-computation tradeoff \cite{li2018federated}.
-Theoretical understanding of this tradeoff has been actively pursued and, depending on the underlying assumptions (e.g., IID or non-IID local datasets, convex or non-convex loss functions, gradient descent or stochastic gradient descent), rigorous analysis of the convergence behavior has been carried out \cite{stich2018local,wang2018cooperative,wang2019adaptive,li2019convergence}.
-For the approach of reducing the size of the exchanged messages in each round, general discussions on sparsification, subsampling, and quantization are given in \cite{konecny2016fl}.
-There have been recent efforts in developing quantization and source coding to reduce the communication cost \cite{alistarh2017qsgd,zhu2020one,reisizadeh2019fedpaq,amiri2020federated,amiri2020federated2,Zheng2020jsac,du2020high}.
-Nevertheless, they mostly focus on either uplink or downlink but not both, and largely consider only full clients participation.
+\mypara{Improve FL communication efficiency.} The original \textsc{FedAvg} reduces the communication overhead by only periodically averaging the local models.
+Theoretical understanding of the communication-computation tradeoff has been actively pursued and, depending on the underlying assumptions (\zixiangTCCN{e.g.,} IID or non-IID local datasets, convex or non-convex loss functions, GD or SGD), rigorous analyses of the convergence behavior have been carried out \cite{stich2018local,wang2018cooperative,li2019convergence}.
+For the approach of reducing the size of messages, general discussions on sparsification, subsampling, and quantization are given in \cite{konecny2016fl}.
+There are also recent efforts in developing quantization and source coding to reduce the communication cost \cite{zhu2020one,reisizadeh2019fedpaq,amiri2020federated,amiri2020federated2,Zheng2020jsac,chen2021twc,du2020high}.
+Nevertheless, they mostly do not consider the communication channel noise.